rahulkumbhar21/rahulkumbhar21/README.md

 ## 💫 About Me:

-🎓 Currently pursuing a Bachelor's degree in **Electronics and Telecommunication Engineering** at **Vishwakarma Institute of Technology, Pune**
+🎓 Graduated in May 2025 with a Bachelor's degree in Electronics and Telecommunication Engineering from Vishwakarma Institute of Technology, Pune

-🔍 Focused on **Computer Vision, Deep Learning, and LLM-based NLP applications**
+🔍 Focused on Computer Vision, Deep Learning, and LLM-based NLP applications

 ✌️ Fun Fact: If our vibe matches, I'm probably the most interesting person you'll meet!

-✈️ Loving the journey of **learning, collaborating, and deep diving into AI, LLM, and smart tech**
+✈️ Loving the journey of learning, collaborating, and deep diving into AI, LLM, and smart tech

-👏 Passionate about **coding, problem-solving, and full-stack development**
+👏 Passionate about coding, problem-solving, and full-stack development

 ---